 Currently, volunteers from the SGSHS at the University of Mississippi Medical Center teach science lessons once a month to students in grades 3-5.
 These science lessons focus on life science and connect to the transdisciplinary units of inquiry being taught at these grade levels.

-Click HERE to read more about the Project REACH experience.
+Click on the eCV story links below to read more about the Project REACH experience: